cloudflare/cloudflare-docs/content/load-balancing/load-balancers/create-load-balancer.md

 ## Set up alerts

-You can configure alerts to receive notifications for changes in the health status of your pools or origins.
+You can configure alerts to receive notifications for changes in the health status of your pools or endpoints.

 {{<available-notifications product="Load Balancing" notificationName="Load Balancing Health Alert">}}